-At The Davis Academy, we don’t teach to the test, we teach the whole child, creating confident and compassionate leaders who are academically prepared as they enter the next phase in their development.
+At The Davis Academy, we don’t teach to the test, we teach the whole child.
+We are focused on creating confident and compassionate leaders who, when they graduate, are academically prepared as they enter the next phase in their development.

 Based on the exposure they receive through innovative and collaborative learning, our students have the ability to sort through an array of information to discover and discern what is relevant, emerging with a balanced view of the world around them.